Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/gnuplot/README.md

   * Given the complexity of installing Qt5, we decided to go for an old-style gnuplot installation without Qt5.
 Hence we started from the UAntwerpen EasyConfig.

+### Version 5.4.3 for CPE 21.12

+  * Needed to add `--without-latex` to `configopts` as the makefiles did not honour `--prefix` for this option and tried to install files in a system directory.